kevin-m-v/Web-Vulnerabilities-Lab/README.md

 connection.query("INSERT INTO sql_injection (user, password) VALUES (?,?)",
 ```
 Instead of hard-coding the SQL syntax into the JavaScript code, we use a parameterized input that prevents special characters from impacting the SQL query.
 This will cut off this attack vector from threat actors trying to run custom queries on our database.

+## Cross-Site Scripting
+Cross-Site Scripting(XSS) allows a threat actor to inject malicious code into webpages viewed by legitimate users.
+The attacker can use this vulnerability to execute code that accesses a user's sensitive information.
+There are three types of XSS attacks: Stored, DOM-Based, and Reflected.
+The scenario we'll be covering is a Reflected XSS attack.

+In this Reflected XSS attack, the malicious JavaScript code is embedded in a URL that, when clicked by a user, runs on the user's browser and pulls their Session ID from the browser's cookies.